 A compatible, custom-fit footprint, sold separately, can be used to further protect the floor of the Marmot Halo 6P from sharp objects, mud and ground water.

 - DAC Press-fit aluminum poles.

 - Optional footprint (sold separately).

-Recommended Use Three-season family and car camping Average Min Weight 16 lb.
+Best Use Camping Average Min Weight 16 lb.
 4 oz.
 Average Packed Weight 17 lb.
 4 oz.
 Warranty Lifetime Vestibule Area 32 sq. ft.
 Sleeping Capacity 6 Seasons 3 Seam Sealed Taped seams Pole Type DAC Aluminum Pole Diameter 12mm Packed Size 26" x 14" Number of Poles 4 Other Stuff Sack Included Material Walls: 70D Polyester Taffeta